AnnaAxelsson051/Coding-Forum/README.md

 ## Description

-A web forum built with ASP.NET and Razor, featuring hard-coded discussion topics, thread creation and replies, data persistence, input validation, partial views, view models, and a well-structured database and code design following MVC principles.
+A user-friendly web forum built with ASP.NET and Razor featuring hard-coded coding discussion topics, allowing users to participate in various subjects.
+Upon selecting a topic users are presented with a list of all threads under that topic, additionally there's an option to create a new thread.
+Clicking on a thread lets users view its content and the associated responses.
+Users can also contribute by adding their response.
+The project follows the MVC design pattern and maintains a strict separation of concerns, and efficient use of view-models for data that's passed to and from the views.
+All user inputs are validated to prevent erroneous or malicious data entries.

 ## Technologies Used